Hackensack, New Jersey: History

-The first inhabitants of the area were the Lenni Lenape, an Algonquian people who became known to settlers as 'the Delaware Indians.'
+The earliest known inhabitants of the area were the Lenni Lenape, an Algonquian people who became known to settlers as 'the Delaware Indians.'
 They lived along a river they called Achinigeu-hach, or "Ackingsah-sack", which translates to stony ground—today this river is more commonly known by the name 'the Hackensack River.'
 A representation of Chief Oratam of the Achkinhenhcky appears on the Hackensack municipal seal.
 The most common explanation is that the city was named for the Native American tribe, though other sources attribute it to a Native American word variously translated as meaning "hook mouth", "stream that unites with another on low ground", "on low ground" or "land of the big snake", while another version described as "more colorful than probable" attributes the name to an inn called the "Hock and Sack".

 Settlement by the Dutch West India Company in New Netherland on the west banks of the Hudson River across from New Amsterdam (present-day lower Manhattan) began in the 1630s at Pavonia, eventually leading to the establishment of Bergen (at today's Bergen Square in Jersey City) in 1660.

 Oratam, sachem of the Lenni Lenape, deeded the land along mid-Hackensack River to the Dutch in 1665.
 The area was soon taken by the English in 1667, but kept its Dutch name.
 Philip Cartaret, governor of what became the proprietary colony of East Jersey granted land to Captain John Berry in the area of Achter Kol and soon after took up residence and called it "New Barbadoes," after having resided on the island of Barbados.
 In 1666, a deed was confirmed for the 2260 acre tract that had been given earlier by Oratem to Sarah Kiersted in gratitude for her work as emissary and interpreter.
 Other grants were given at the English Neighborhood.

 In 1675, the East Jersey Legislature established the administrative districts Bergen, Essex, Middlesex, and Monmouth.
 In 1683, Bergen (along with the three other counties) was officially recognized as an independent county by the Provincial Assembly.
-The seal of Bergen County bearing this date includes an image of an agreement between the settlers and the natives.
+The seal of Bergen County bearing this date includes an image of an agreement between the European settlers and the Native Americans.